w9w/SecretFinder/README.md

-Modified version of SecretFinder by @m4ll0k.
-Added multiple regex expressions.
+Modified version of https://github.com/m4ll0k/SecretFinder by @m4ll0k:
+Added multiple regex expressions;
+'[ + ] URL:' output is performed only when cred is found to not overload output visually.